 If you own a RC car, then cleaning it up is the most important thing to ensure it is up and running for tackling situations and courses of all nature.
-A well-cleaned RC car will perform efficiently and appear to be nicely kept.
+A clean RC car will perform efficiently and appear to be nicely kept.
 If you have never cleaned your RC car before, it could be quite an intimidating task.
 We will guide you in this post how to clean your RC like a thorough professional.

 Separate the cleaning process